thosgood/this-weeks-finds/markdown/101-151/week149.md

 in the context of spectra rather than infinite loop spaces - a distinction too technical for me to worry about here! - so they call this sort of thing a "ring spectrum".
-Similarly, corresponding to a commutative ring, the homotopy theorists have a notion called an "E~∞~ ring spectrum".
-The word "E~∞~" is just a funny way of saying that the commutative law holds up to homotopy, with the homotopies satisfying a bunch of laws up to homotopy, etcetera.
+Similarly, corresponding to a commutative ring, the homotopy theorists have a notion called an "E~\infty~ ring spectrum".
+The word "E~\infty~" is just a funny way of saying that the commutative law holds up to homotopy, with the homotopies satisfying a bunch of laws up to homotopy, etcetera.